Literary-Insights/blog/src/content/blog/Transcend_ The New Science of Self-Actualization - Scott Barry Kaufman.txt-1.md

 ---
-title: Transcend_ The New Science of Self-Actualization - Scott Barry Kaufman
+title: Transcend The New Science of Self-Actualization - Scott Barry Kaufman
-slug: transcend_-the-new-science-of-self-actualization-scott-barry-kaufman
+slug: transcend-the-new-science-of-self-actualization-scott-barry-kaufman
 tags:
   - book-summary
 excerpt: ""